vodquang96/django-anymail/docs/contributing.rst

   (basically, :pep:`8` with longer lines OK).
 * By submitting a pull request, you're agreeing to release your changes under under the same BSD license as the rest of this project.
+* Documentation is appreciated, but not required.
+  (Please don't let missing or incomplete documentation keep you from contributing code.)

 ..
 Intentionally point to Django dev branch for coding docs (rather than Django stable):
 .. _Django coding style: